jacobshaw42/showcase/README.md

 Once the repository has been obtained, simply run the api-log.py script using python3.

 This script will manipulate the contents of the api log to provide a desire outcome that was outlined by IUNI.
+To show a variety of skills, more techniques were used than potentially necessary.

 The necessary python packages are Pandas and CSV.